 You don’t need any special booklet or documentation forged by a legal nerd.
 You can, simply, compile one yourself using the most basic of word processing software (or you could download the template available below, it’s free).
 You can even draft one with a ruler and pencil.
 Probably not the best approach, mind you.

-And of course, there are plenty available from Amazon, like these two for example:
+And of course, there are plenty available from Amazon, like this one and this one (both around £5).

 When a rent book is a legal requirement (for landlords in England & Wales)